nabab/bbn-js/doc/md/object.md

 - <a name="search"></a>**bbn.fn.search(arr, prop, val, mode)** [Back to top](#bbn_top)

-  __Search for the element of an array of objects by providing arguments in addition to the array to search for the property and the value that contains it.__
+  __Retrieves the index of the array's first element corresponding to the given filter.__

   If it finds it, it returns the index where the object is positioned in the array;
 if it does not find what it requested then it will return -1.